Press ESC to close

 Drums play a crucial role in shaping the energy and rhythm of a remix.
 Consider adding or modifying drum patterns to create a fresh and distinctive groove.
 Experiment with different styles, drum sounds, and rhythms that complement the genre and vibe of your remix.
 You can also layer percussion elements or experiment with drum programming techniques to add complexity and interest to your remix’s rhythmic foundation.

-See also Can You Mix Songs On Garageband
+See also How Mix

 Introducing Different Instruments